lg/marshmallow/README.md

 CURRENT STATUS
 --------------

-You get a room listing of rooms you can join but can't chat inside of!
+You get a room listing of rooms you can join but can only talk to yourself in.

 QUICK START